Associate Professor, Stanford School of Medicine (2016 - Present)

 Assistant Professor, University of California, San Diego (2011 - 2015)

 Honors & Awards

-Cogan Award for Research in Vision and Ophthalmology, ARVO (2017)
+Cogan Award for Contributions to Vision Science and Ophthalmology, ARVO (2017)

 Catalyst for a Cure Investigator, Glaucoma Research Foundation (2012- present)

 Helen Hay Whitney Postdoctoral Fellow, HHWF Foundation (2006-2009)

 Allan G. Marr Prize for Best Ph.D.
 Dissertation, University of California, Davis (2005)

 ARCS Foundation Graduate Fellowship Award, ARCS Foundation (2003)